TeamRizu/outfox-wikijs/dev/theming/Theming-0-Differences.md

 ### Some bugs to point out from CMD

-- `self` cannot be utilized to obtain itself as `self` is a non-existant object in its scope.
+- `self` cannot be utilized to obtain itself as `self` is a non-existent object in its scope.

 ```lua
 -- This will fail because the engine doesn't know what self is in this scope.